 When advising a leaseholder of an administration charge it is necessary to ensure that the leaseholder also receives a notice of the Tenant’s Rights and Obligations (Administration Charges).

-When the administration charge is variable the fee levied must be reasonable and under s158 of the 2002 Act, leaseholders have the right to ask the First Tier Tribunal whether they are payable.
+As with the service charges, when the administration charge is variable the fee levied must be reasonable and under s158 of the 2002 Act, leaseholders have the right to ask the First Tier Tribunal whether they are payable.
 The request can be made before or after payment because the FTT doesn’t presume that simply because the charge has been paid that the issue of reasonableness doesn’t arise.
 If the Tribunal determines that the charge is payable it may also determine: